I thought it would be helpful to create a resource page that you can always come to for all of your Quality Engineering needs.

 A comprehensive treatment of the major aspects of using statistical methodology for quality control and improvement.
 Both traditional and modern methods are presented, including state-of-the-art techniques for statistical process monitoring and control and statistically designed experiments for process characterization, optimization, and process robustness studies.

 The newest edition of the best-selling reference on statistical quality control.
-Technical and Statistical terms have been extensively cross-referenced and alphabetized in one handy reference along with a comprehensive collection of statistical tables that make it easy to access all of the information needed for statistical calculation.
 Basic statistical measures and equation examples make this an outstanding resource for every quality professional as well as a great resource for preparing for the Certified Quality Engineer.

 Additional Quality Resources